The Frobenius Theorem for Log-Lipschitz Subbundles: Further Remarks

-Problem \ref{PbPro} is reduced to the Problem \ref{FlowComProb} when vector fields are merely Osgood.
-Unfortunately we do not know how to prove the flow commuting property (the analogy of Proposition \ref{FlowComProb}) for non log-Lipschitz vector fields in general.
+Problem \ref{Prob::OsgFro} is reduced to the flow commuting problem, Problem \ref{Prob::Intro::FlowComProb}, when vector fields are merely Osgood.
+Unfortunately we do not know how to prove the Problem \ref{Prob::Intro::FlowComProb} for non log-Lipschitz vector fields in general.
 Precisely speaking, it is the following, \begin{prob} Let $X,Y$ be two Osgood vector fields in $\R^n$ satisfying $[X,Y]=0$ in the sense of distributions.
-Do we must have $\Fl_X^t\circ\Fl_Y^s=\Fl_Y^s\circ\Fl_X^t$? \end{prob}
+Do we must have $e^{tX}\circ e^{sY}=e^{sY}\circ e^{tX}$ locally for small $t$ and $s$? \end{prob}

-One attempt to deal with the Problem \ref{ConjOsgoodFlowCom} is to show whether an Osgood subbundle is asymptotically involutive (see Definition 1.17 in \cite{ContFro}).
-Based on this, we can ask an even weaker question: \begin{prob} Is there a modulus of continuity $\eta$ such that $\lim\limits_{r\to0}\eta(r)^{-1}r\log\frac1r=0$, and for any $C^\eta$-tangential subbundle $\V$ which is involutive in the sense of distributions, then $\V$ is asymptotically involutive? \end{prob}
+One attempt to deal with the Problem \ref{Prob::ConjOsgoodFlowCom} is to show whether an Osgood subbundle is asymptotically involutive (see \cite[Definition 1.17]{ContFro}).
+Based on this, we can ask an even weaker question: \begin{prob} Is there a modulus of continuity $\mu$ such that the following hold? \begin{itemize}[parsep=-0.3ex] \item $\lim\limits_{r\to0}\mu(r)^{-1}\cdot r\log\frac1r=0$. \item If $\V$ is a tangent subbundle with modulus of continuity $\mu$, and if $\V$ is involutive in the sense of distributions, then $\V$ is asymptotically involutive. \end{itemize} \end{prob}